dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/09_ApiChannel.md

 ### API Predefined Fields
 If the API Provider returns predefined you **must** map your form fields with these given fields.

+> Note!
+You're allowed to add a predefined only once, but you're allowed to add multiple predefined properties to a single form field!

 ### Requirements
 ```bash